Luo Bao Bei

-Luo Bao Bei (洛宝贝) is a British-Chinese animated television series, produced by "Magic Mall Entertainment" in Beijing and Cloth Cat Animation, and was distributed by 9 Story Media Group.
+Luo Bao Bei (洛宝贝) is an animated television series, produced by "Magic Mall Entertainment" in Beijing and Cloth Cat Animation, and was distributed by 9 Story Media Group.
 The show follows Luo Bao Bei, a bright and spirited seven-year-old girl with a vivid imagination, on a quest to understand the world around her.

 Premise

 The series stars a 7-year-old girl, Luo Bao Bei (also known as LBB), as she navigates childhood and the world around her.
 Fantasy and dreams add elements of surrealism.
 Since then, Luo has acted as a Beijing city spokesperson and road safety icon involved in community outreach programs.